 Illinois has a number of RIVERS.
 The major rivers are the Mississippi, Ohio, Illinois, and Wabash.
 The Wabash River separates the south half of the state from Indiana, and the Ohio River forms the border between the southern tip of the state and Kentucky.
 In 1887, engineers began to reverse the flow of the Chicago River and was completed in 1900.
 It is the only river that flows backward.
 Middle Fork Vermilion River is designated a National Wild and Scenic River.
 American Rivers is an organization that protects & restores river systems in the country.

 Illinois has a variety of TRAILS including Biking Trails and Hiking Trails.
 The Starved Rock Trail is one of the best in Illinois.
 The state participates in National Trails Day.
 The state has several Byways and Scenic Drives and unique Roadside Attractions.
-Route 66 was one of the most famous routes in the country and the Route 66 Hall of Fame is in Pontiac.
+The entire stretch of US 66 through Illinois has been declared a National Scenic Byway, and the There are many Route 66 Museums including one in Pontiac.

 Illinois has all forms of TRANSPORTATION.
 The Illinois Department of Transportation provides information about transportation in the state and has an Adopt-a-Highway Program.
 The state has the highest number of personalized license plates in the country.
 The Federal Highway Administration provides traffic and road closure information.
 To celebrate its 50th anniversary, Matchbox Cars issued a vehicle for each state.
 The vehicle for for Illinois was the International Fire Pumper.